steven-liou/console-puts/README.md

   - To toggle the current line, `cpl` or `cpil`
   - To toggle two lines, `cpj`
   - To use a specific print function in line, like in Ruby using `print` instead of `puts`, `3cpl`
-- The default behavior is to toggle print function on or off, so if your selection has lines that have print function and lines don't, they will flip.
+- The default behavior is to toggle print function on or off using the default print function of that language.
+If your selection has lines that have print function and lines don't, they will flip.
   - In Ruby

     ```vim